-- • The Support Unit on Policy and Decision Making will help bridge the divide that often separates science and policy through an iterative process bringing SEARCH scientists and real-world policy makers together.
+- • The Support Unit on Policy and Decision Making bridges the divide that often separates science and policy through iterative processes bringing SEARCH scientists and real-world policy makers together.

 - • The Support Unit on Quantitative Methods provides statistical support for all four projects.
-This unit will develop statistical methods to address the scientific questions of interest and will facilitate integration across different projects.
+This unit is developing statistical methods to address the scientific questions of interest and will facilitate integration across different projects.
 This unit will also encourage reproducible research through dissemination of data and statistical code, where feasible.

 The Global Institute of Sustainable Forestry

 Since its founding in 1900, the Yale School of Forestry & Environmental Studies has been in the forefront in developing a science-based approach to forest management and in training leaders to face their generation’s challenges to sustaining forests.

 The School’s Global Institute of Sustainable Forestry continues this tradition in its mission to integrate and strengthen the School’s forestry research, education, and outreach to address the needs of the twenty-first century and a globalized environment.
 The Global Institute fosters leadership through dialogue and innovative programs, creates and tests new tools and methods, and conducts research to support sustainable forest management worldwide.

 Forestry at Yale is broadly defined to include all aspects of forest management and conservation.
 The Global Institute works primarily through faculty-led programs and partnerships with other Yale centers and forestry institutions in the United States and abroad.
 Students participate as research assistants, interns, and School Forests field crew; are encouraged to take on high levels of leadership in planning activities and events; and regularly contribute to published documents that emerge from program activities.